-- 1) Satisfactory completion of 67 credit hours, including all required courses. - 2) Satisfactory completion of 700 minimum hours of counseling practicum. - 3) Satisfactory completion of Intensive Health and Sport Psychology Practicum. - 4) Satisfactory completion of at least 200 hours of community service practicum. - 5) A cumulative grade point average of 3.0 or higher and no more than two grades or six credit hours of "C" or "C+". - 6) Successful completion of the MAC Comprehensive Examination... - 7) Submission of completed Graduation Application and full payment of all outstanding tuition and fees. - 8) Faculty approval for graduation and recommendation to the Board of Trustees for the conferral of the Master of Arts in Counseling Psychology: Specialization in Sport and Health Psychology.
+1. Satisfactory completion of all required credit hours, including all required courses.

+2. Satisfactory completion of 700 minimum hours of counseling practicum.

+- 3. Satisfactory completion of 400 hours of Sport and Health Psychology Practicum - 4.
+Satisfactory completion of at least 200 hours of community service practicum. - 5.
+A cumulative grade point average of 3.0 or higher and no more than two grades or six credit hours of "C" or "C+". - 6.
+Successful completion of the MAC Comprehensive Examination. - Submission of completed Graduation Application and full payment of all outstanding tuition and fees. - Faculty approval for graduation and recommendation to the Board of Trustees for the conferral of the Master of Arts in Counseling Psychology: Specialization in Sport and Health Psychology.